WesleyKlop/WesleyKlop/README.md

 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=WesleyKlop&theme=dracula" alt="Stats" />

-I am Wesley Klop, a 22-year-old student living in the Netherlands who is currently pursuing a BsC in Computer Science at Hogeschool Leiden.
+I am Wesley Klop, a 22-year-old student living in the Netherlands who is currently pursuing a BsC in Computer Science at [Hogeschool Leiden].
 At the moment I'm mostly working on [Laravel] projects, in combination with [Vue].

-I also have a passion for working with and managing systems, and for the past few years I've been maintaining my own server running Ubuntu.
+I also have a passion for working with and managing systems, and for the past few years I've been maintaining my own server running Ubuntu, hosting applications with Docker.

-I'm working on becoming a good Full Stack / DevOps engineer that helps make the world a better place.
+I'm working on becoming a good Full Stack / DevOps-engineer that helps make the world a better place.

+My own website can be found at [wesley.io]

 ---